helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### File Paths

-All paths are relative to their current directory, `/` can be used to refer to the archetype root directory.
+All paths are relative to their current directory, a leading `/` can be used to refer to the archetype root directory.

 ## Flow